Q: What is The Business Minor Summer Institute?

 Q: Am I able to take additional courses outside of the minor program?

 A: Yes, however most BMSI participants opt against this.
-The Business Minor Summer Institute is an intense and demanding program that operates four days a week, 8:30am to 4:30pm.
+The Business Minor Summer Institute is an intense and demanding program that operates five days a week, 8:30 am to 4:30 pm.
 In addition, evenings may be consumed with group meetings or exam reviews.
 Adding additional courses to the business minor workload is not encouraged or recommended.

 Q: Who will be in class with me?

-A: Students and graduates from all majors (Liberal Arts, Science and Engineering, Continuing Studies, etc.) are encouraged to participate in the minor program.
+A: Students from all majors (Liberal Arts, Science and Engineering, Continuing Studies, etc.) are encouraged to participate in the minor program.